wp-plugins/postman-gmail-extension/readme.txt

 = 0.2.2 - 2015-03-05 =
 * Prevent collisions with other plugins using the Google API
+* Fixed an activation error with unexpected languages (not US English, not French)

 = 0.2.1 - 2015-03-01 =
 * A bug in the Plugin causes it to crash when deactivating if the parent Postman SMTP plugin is not installed and active.
 Fixed.